giantswarm/docs/src/content/ui-api/kubectl-gs/get-appcatalogs.md

 - `APP NAME`: Name of the App.
 - `APP VERSION`: Upstream version of the App.
 - `VERSION`: Latest version of the App.
-- `AGE`: How long ago the App release was created.
+- `CREATED`: How long ago the App release was created.

 ## Flags {#flags}